Frequently Asked Questions

 Q. How do I obtain an application packet for one of the Health Sciences programs?

-A. There are 4 ways to request an application packet.
+A. There are several ways to obtain an application packet.

-Come to Room 200 of the Health Sciences building on the main campus
+OR come to the second floor of the Health Sciences building on the main campus

 Q. When should I turn in the Health Sciences application?